 While all of the above signs are commonly seen with aging, they are not usually the result of the aging itself, but actually symptoms of various health problems.

 Helping Your Senior Dog

-There are some changes you can make in your dog's life that will help in his transition to senior status.
-Most of these require little sacrifice on your part and will make a positive difference for you dog.
+The good news is that there are several adjustments you can make in your dog's environment that will help in his transition to senior status.
+Most of these require little sacrifice on your part and will make a positive difference for your dog.

-- See your vet every six months instead of once per year for wellness exams and health screenings.
-Budget for lab work and diagnostic imaging if recommended.
+- Visit your vet every six months instead of once per year for wellness exams and health screenings.
+Make a budget to allow for lab work and diagnostic imaging.

 - If your dog's endurance is declining or he is having trouble getting around, take slower and shorter walks several times a day rather than one or two long, brisk walks.
 However, do not stop exercise or significantly decrease it - your dog still needs to be active.

 - For dogs having trouble getting around: use ramps on stairs or for getting up to furniture; place down mats with gripped bottoms on slick floors.

 - Get a high-quality orthopedic dog bed.
 The extra cost is worth it when you consider how much more comfortable it will be for your dog's older, aching body.

 - Allow your dog access to the outdoors for potty breaks more frequently.
 Consider putting down papers or absorbent pads for accidents.